ncksllvn/roomswithlove.org/index.md

     Kentucky area.
 aboutUs:
   headline: About us
-  content: <p>Rooms With Love is owned by Kim and Jerry Harrison.
-We are associated
+  content: <p>Rooms With Love (RWL) is a nonprofit ministry founded by Kim and Jerry
+    Harrison.
+RWL is apart of <a href="http://www.christschapel.net/">Christ's Chapel</a>
-    with <a href="http://www.christschapel.net/">Christ's Chapel</a>.
-We serve the community by picking up donations to support those in need around us.</p> <p>We were featured in the <a href="/NeighborsOfUnion_Jan21-2.pdf">Neighbors of Union</a>.</p>
+    Church Outreach.
+We serve those starting over from homelessness and/or addiction in Northern Kentucky by picking up new or gently used furniture and household items for families and individuals.</p><p>RWL was featured in the <a href="/NeighborsOfUnion_Jan21-2.pdf">Neighbors of Union</a> in January of 2020.</p>
   picture:
     file: "/kim-and-jerry-3.jpg"
     description: Kim and Jerry of Rooms With Love smiling together in front of a storage unit
 itemsNeeded:
   headline: Items needed
-  content: We are currently looking for the following <strong>gently used</strong> items.
+  content: We are currently looking for the following <strong>gently used</strong>
+    items.
   items:
   - name: Living rooms
     description: Couches, love seats, end tables